“I’ve never had to struggle in my life, so I’d like to help those who have struggles and are trying to better themselves.”

 Here’s how he sees it: If someone with money is willing to spend money on something, there exists a person without money who would like to have it, too.

-This February, Gavin bought hair dye on sale and donated it to Daisy’s Drop-In, Harmony House, St. Joe’s Women’s Centre and Youville Centre.
+This February, he bought hair dye on sale and donated it to Daisy’s Drop-In, Harmony House, St. Joe’s Women’s Centre and Youville Centre.

 He was enlightened by the positive response.